Zetta56/GenShop/README.md

 4. Run `npm run build` to add your admin user and set up the client.

-5. Run `npm start` or `node server.js` to start the server.
+5. Run `npm start` to start the server.
 If you want to start the React Development Server, you can also run `npm start` in the client directory.

 Note: You only need to repeat step 5 on subsequent runs.